teleprint-me/py.gpt.prompt/docs/download.md

 - If you have an Hugging Face API token and wish to access gated models, ensure that the token is placed in the `.env` file as described above.

----

-Please review this revised content, and let me know if any further adjustments or additions are needed.